stephweb/daw-php-validator/README.md

 }, 'Your custom error message.');
 ```

-You also have many other features
+You also have many other features.